Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit

 The detailed parameters of the algorithms are summarized as follows. \begin{enumerate} \item Setting for reproduction operators: The mutation probability $Pm = 1/n$ ($n$ is the number of decision variables).
 For the polynomial mutation operator, the distribution index is set to 20.
-For the simulated binary crossover (SBX) operator, the distribution index is set to 20.
-The rate of crossover $CR = 0.9$. \item Population size: For DAS-CMOP1-6, $N = 200$, and for DAS-CMOP7-9, $N = 105$. \item Number of runs and stopping condition: Each algorithm runs 30 times independently on each test problem with sixteen different difficulty triplets.
-The maximum function evaluations is 100000 for DAS-CMOP1-6, 200000 for DAS-CMOP7-9. \item Neighborhood size: $T = 20$ for DAS-CMOP1-6, $T = 10$ for DAS-CMOP7-9. \item Probability use to select in the neighborhood: $\delta = 0.9$. \item The maximal number of solutions replaced by a child: $nr = 2$. \end{enumerate}
+For the simulated binary crossover (SBX) operator, the distribution index is set to 20 for DAS-CMOP1-9, and 30 for DAS-CMaOP1-9.
+The rate of crossover $CR = 0.9$.